 The wine sports a deep, ruby color with a nose screaming old Bordeaux!
 Wet forest smells with exotic spice, leather, black fruit, tobacco, truffle and cassis fill the air.
 And that’s without swirling!
 This dense, full-bodied, old school styled wine is still not fully mature.

 Tobacco, cassis, blackberry, spice box, herbs, wet earth, cigar box and fresh cherry aromas create the perfume.
 The wine is medium bodied, straddling the middle ground between finesse and austerity with a hint of green notes, the wine ends with a spicy, cassis and cranberry finish.
-Better on the nose than the palate, the wine began to fade in the glass after 15 – 20 minutes.
-1964 Latour is on the downhill slope and requires drinking over the next few years.
+Better on the nose than the palate, this is still quite charming.
+However, this is not a wine to hold for future development.

 This bottle was good, but sadly, not great.
 Better on the nose, with its tobacco, cigar box, herbs, forest floor, cedar chest and cherry notes than on the palate, which was starting to fade.
 Other bottles have been better.
 Regardless, tasting Latour with more than 50 years of age is always a treat.